 The plantar fascia is a thick fibrous band that extends from the base of the heel to the toes underneath our feet.
 It plays an important role in arch support, which is vital for walking and all other weight bearing activities.

 Plantar fasciitis is a condition characterised by damage to and inflammation of the plantar fascia.
-This usually occurs at the medial or inner part of the heel bone where the plantar fascia attaches.
+This usually occurs at the inner part of the heel bone where the plantar fascia attaches.

-Plantar fasciitis is one of the most common causes of heel pain seen in the practice.
-It often occurs when there has been an increase in repetitive activitiy.
+Plantar fasciitis is one of the most common causes of heel pain seen in the clinic.
+It often occurs when there has been an increase in repetitive activity.

-Increased tension forces can be caused by poor biomechanics such as running style or anatomical reasons such as flat feet or poor footwear.
-This can lead to excessive stretching or traction of the plantar fascia and eventually cause pain under either the arch of the foot or more commonly under the heel.
+Increased strain on the plantar fascia can be caused by poor biomechanics such as running style or anatomical reasons such as flat feet or poor footwear.
+This can eventually cause pain under either the arch of the foot or more commonly under the heel.

 Who gets plantar fasciitis?

 Plantar fasciitis most commonly occurs due to repetitive or prolonged activities placing strain on the plantar fascia.
 It is often seen in runners, or dancers and gymnasts who perform regular activities involving end of range foot and ankle movements.
 It may also occur in patients who walk excessively, especially up hills or on uneven surfaces.

 Clients who spend a lot of time on their feet may also develop the condition.